bethanycayeradcliff/spokenweb-pedagogy-workshop/pages/classroom-quick-start-guide.md

 - AudiAnnotate supports direct links to audio or video (the url will typically end in .mp3 or .mp4).
 You can also use audio or video uploaded to Internet Archive (with a direct link) and audio hosted on the cloud software Wasabi.
 Spokenweb audio also works!
 - Be mindful of the media you choose and the audience it will have (both in the classroom and online).
 Add a content warning if appropriate, provide a summary, and provide context.
 - Think about questions and discussions you might prompt in order to scaffold critical thinking and understanding of the chosen media.
+- Things you may want to consider:
+ - The presence of sensitive or disturbing content
+ - Inclusion of a content warning
+ - Appropriate context
+ - Scaffolding lesson in a way that doesn’t overwhelm student/teacher with understanding audio, annotations, and using the application
+ - Virtual, hybrid, in person decisions
+ - Group vs. individual work

 ### **Step 2: Setting up Your Classroom Project and Adding Your Audiovisual Item(s)**<a name="two"></a>